Jamio/JM_MissionFrameworkDocs/docs/setup_guide.md

 Step 6: Open up your mission in Arma 3 again if you closed it.
 On the right hand tab of the Editor, go to `Groups >> Empty >> Workshop Compositions` and find the framework composition.

 Step 7: Drop the composition into your mission - this contains all the objects with their inits set up in advance, so less work for you.
 You can delete them at will if they are not needed.

 ---

+## Configuration

+The framework is designed to be as hands-off as possible, though there will be things you want to have control over.

+As a mission-maker you will find all of the configurable pieces within the `JM_Framework >> JM_init.sqf` file.

+You may also wish to jump into the description.ext to edit things like the loading image, mission name etc.

+Beyond that, everything is running in the background.
+Check out the individual features tabs to see what they require to work.

+---